-Many dentists are taking up this practice to take away the anxiety and keep their patients at ease during the dental procedure.
-If you also want to administer anesthesia to your patients confidently, you can enroll in an oral sedation dentistry training course.
+Many dentists are taking up this practice to remove the anxiety and keep their patients at ease during the dental procedure.
+If you also want to confidently administer anesthesia to your patients, you can enroll in an oral sedation dentistry training course.

 How can the Oral Sedation Training benefit you?